VRGroupRWTH/ROSBridge2Unreal/README.md

 - **Offer** a Service like this: [Blueprint](https://blueprintue.com/blueprint/g8-1gpg_/).
 For this, do the following steps:

-  - Call `Initialize` on your service handle and enter the parameters
+  - Call `Initialize` on your service component and enter the parameters

-  - Call `Advertise` on your service handle
+  - Call `Advertise` on your service component

   - Receive the `OnRequest`-Event by right clicking your service in the hierarchy browser and `Add Event → OnRequest`